Paul Zorner: Gruppenkommandeur

-On the 1 July at 01:22 near Bourges Zorner shot down another Lancaster.
+On 1 July at 01:22 near Bourges Zorner shot down another Lancaster.
 On 24/25 July 1944 Bomber Command returned to the V-1 sites.
 Northwest of both Strasbourg and Saint-Dizier, between 02:35 and 02:54 Zorner claimed victory number 57 and 58.
 Zorner remained with NJG 5 but did not file another claim as the German front in Normandy collapsed.
 On 17 September 1944 Zorner became the 588th recipient of the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 It was not presented to Zorner until 2 December 1944 when he was handed the medal by Reichsmarshal Hermann Göring, commander-in-chief of the Luftwaffe at the Reichsluftfahrtministerium.
 By this time III./NJG 5 was based at Lübeck.

 Zorner was transferred from front-line operations and on 13 October 1944 he appointed Gruppenkommandeur of II./Nachtjagdgeschwader 100 equipped with Ju 88G night-fighters based at Nový Dvůr.
-On 1 December 1944 Zorner was promoted to Major.
+On 1 December 1944 Zorner was promoted to major.
 He commanded the unit in operations over Czechoslovakia and Austria until 8 May 1945.
 The promotion came six days after his radar operator Feldwebel Heinrich Wilke, was awarded the Knight's Cross on 25 November 1944 for participating in all Zorner's 58 victories.
 II./NJG 100 was subordinated to the 7th Jagddivision (7th Fighter Division).

 The Geschwader relocated several times owing to Red Army advances, moving to Vienna, Linz, Prague and finally to Karlsbad in western Germany.
 The Gruppe was overloaded with 53 of the Ju 88G-6 models and Zorner had 630 men under his command.
 Only 35 were technically fit for operations and he classified only four as combat ready.
 On the evening of 5/6 March 1945, the group was ordered to scramble a single Ju 88.
 Zorner decided to fly himself, after a long period of non-operational flying.
 South southwest of Graz, he shot down Consolidated B-24 Liberator at 01:30.

 One B-24 was lost on this night to a night fighter.
 Liberator VI KH150, "R", of 34 Squadron SAAF was shot down and the crew were killed.
 Lieutenant J. B. Masson, C. E. Park, Second Lieutenant C. D. Foord, Flying Officer F. S. A. Thomas, A. R. Thomas, M. A. Ueckermann, R. V. Wilkson and Sergeant A. Stables died.
 They are buried in Udine, Italy.